cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.2.md

 #### GWS.DRIVEDOCS.1.6v0.2
 Agencies SHALL set access checking to recipients only.

 - _Rationale:_ The Access Checker feature can be configured to allow users to grant open access if a recipient is missing access, creating the potential for data leakage.
-This control mitigates this by only allowing access to be granted to recipients or the suggested target audience.
+This control mitigates this by only allowing access to be granted to recipients.
 - _Last modified:_ June 7, 2024

 - MITRE ATT&CK TTP Mapping